 The Ragdoll cat is a laid-back, gentle cat which exhibits many dog-like behaviors.
 They will greet you at the door, follow you around, and sleep with you at night.
 The longhaired cat can be taught to come when they're called and play fetch.

-The Ragdoll cat breed is popular because they show more interest in people than most other cats do.
-The beautiful cat likes to be wherever the humans are.
+The Ragdoll cat breed is largely popular because these cats and kittens show more interest in people than most other cats do.
+The beautiful cat likes to be wherever the humans are and will happily follow you around the house, lounge in your lap, and delightedly engage in play.
+Most Ragdolls behave like...a rag doll when you pick them up, flopping comfortably in your arms and allowing themselves to be carried around.

 Hover over the image for more information.